jaredwray/ecto/README.md

 ```

-With `render` you can also write to a file.
+With `render` and `renderSync` you can also write to a file.
 This is accomplished by specifying the `filePathOutput` parameter as below.
 It will still return the output as a `string`:

 ```javascript
 const ecto = new Ecto();